apify/proxy-chain/test/README.md

 Shared helpers live in `test/utils/`.

+Tests run on [Vitest](https://vitest.dev) (`vitest.config.ts`).
+Each directory is its own project, selectable with `--project`.
+The `e2e` files bind real servers, so each one scans for free ports in its own disjoint window - see `test/utils/port_ranges.js`.

 ## Docker (recommended)

 Since Linux and macOS handle sockets differently, please run tests in a Docker container